SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Saskatchewan Western College of Veterinary Medicine discussed the importance of veterinarians needing to love animals.
+Students said the most interesting question asked at University of Saskatchewan Western College of Veterinary Medicine discussed the necessity for veterinarians to love animals.

 What was the most difficult question?

-Students said the most difficult question asked at University of Saskatchewan Western College of Veterinary Medicine discussed scenarios involving ethical dilemmas, such as euthanizing a healthy animal against the owner's wishes.
-Some respondents also mentioned inquiries about the appropriate channels for lodging complaints against veterinarians.
+Students said most difficult question asked at University of Saskatchewan Western College of Veterinary Medicine discussed scenarios involving ethical dilemmas such as handling euthanasia requests for healthy pets and reporting complaints about veterinarians.

 How long was the interview?